melburne/weather-app/README.md

 Link your GitHub repository with Netlify and add the Open Weather API Key as an environment variable with the key WEATHER_API_KEY.

-You can test out changes locally before deploying using the Netlify CLI
+You can test out changes locally using the Netlify CLI
 ```
 npm i netlify-cli -g
 netlify-cli link